 All Candidates

-Students in the MT program must select an initial endorsement area.
+Students in the Master of Teaching program must select an initial endorsement area.
 Students may also complete coursework related to ESL, gifted education and special education toward an add-on endorsement.
 Consult with your academic advisor to develop a personalized plan of study.

 Requires a qualifying bachelor’s degree major.